Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Before the Sanctuary opens for the season, you can help the staff as they carry the alligators from their winter enclosures into their summer habitat.

-Watch their Facebook page for details, but this special event happens every year at the end of April.
+Watch their Facebook page for details, but this special event is happening on Saturday, April 26, 2025.
 You don’t need a reservation to help, but you must pay admission for this wild encounter.

 Photo: Critchlow Alligator Sanctuary